yangyi-shen/personal-website/readme.md

 ## todo-list:

-- [ ] Implement vite, react and tailwind css
+- [x] Implement vite, react and tailwind css
+- [ ] Create simple header with a trademark
-- [ ] Create header w/ self-introduction, my social media links, resume and email
+- [ ] Create banner w/ self-introduction, my social media links, resume and email
 - [ ] Create "blog" section that generates from a blog.json file
 - [ ] Create "projects" section that generates from a projects.json file
 - [ ] Create footer with copyright and links to every section in website